Free Resources: List Of Figures of Speech

 • Purpose: The primary aim of schemes is to bring attention to the expression itself, often enhancing the rhythm or emphasis within a sentence.

-• Example: Anaphora, which involves the repetition of a word or phrase at the beginning of successive clauses, is a scheme.
+• Example: Anaphora involves the repetition of a word or phrase at the beginning of successive clauses.
 For instance, “I have a dream.
 I have a dream.”

 • Tropes: Tropes involve a shift from the literal meaning of a word or phrase to convey an idea in a way that goes beyond the ordinary or expected use of language.